Saturday, 28 June 2008

 "My gay godfather was Kieran Hickey, an Irish filmaker.
 He was a family friend and, I believe, the first adult to see the gay in me.

-Eventually, Kieran, his self-education complete, returned to Ireland to carve out a successful niche for himself as an independent filmmaker.
-Actually at a time when there was scarcely such a thing in the land.
-He would also host an informal Open House (the same one he had grown up in on the South Circular) at which fledgling young Dublin gays could take their first steps in a still deeply hostile environment.
+Eventually, Kieran, his self-education complete, returned to Ireland to carve out a successful niche as an independent filmmaker when there was scarcely such a thing in the land.
+He would also host an informal Open House (the same one he had grown up in on the South Circular Road) at which fledgling young Dublin gays could take their first steps in a still deeply hostile environment.

-Looking back, I suspect he can't have failed to see that I was gay, but he never ever brought up the subject with me, nor did he ever drop any hints.
+Looking back, I suspect he can't have failed to see that I was gay (unlike my myopic self), but he never ever brought up the subject with me, nor did he ever drop any hints.
 I think he knew that I would find my way in time.

-Anyway, even if he had said anything, as had another friend, I would have ignored him.
+Even if he had said anything, as had another friend, when I'd announced I was to marry, I'd probably have ignored him.

 I last met him in London in the summer of '91 following a call out of the blue.
 I was working for the BBC World Service in Bush House and he was across the road at the LSE visiting a friend.
 'I'm coming across in five minutes!', he declared.
-I vividly recall him strutting across Aldwych and marking the change in our times: out, loud and proud in a check shirt with cropped hair and a trim, butch moustache.
-Masculine but with a sparkle in the eye.
+I vividly recall him strutting across the Aldwych, and, marking the change in our times - out, loud and proud, in a check shirt and denims with a close crop and a Freddie Mercury moustache.
+Masculine, but with a lively sparkle in his eyes.

 He was utterly in his prime, flitting between San Fran, New York and Sydney, making up for decades of closet living and sending me postcards regular as clockwork.